Can't find what you're looking for? We're here to help.Live Chat

 We've got you covered!

 To modify your plan, you must be an Owner of your subscription.
 Go to the My Account page and click the Modify Plan button on the left hand side or go to the Pricing section of the homepage.
 Select the plan you wish to change to.
 Confirming the dialogue will immediately initiate the transaction.
-Your monthly credit allowance will immediately change to that of the new plan and your billing cycle will change to start on the current date.
-Any unused credits from your current billing period will be added as an extra credit bundle to your account and will carry over month to month.
+Your monthly export allowance will immediately change to that of the new plan and your billing cycle will change to start on the current date.
+Any unused export allowance from your current billing period will be added as an extra bundle to your account and will carry over month to month.

 Note: If you are not an Owner of your organization's account, you will not be able to change your organization's plan.